 1. Veteran Property Tax Exemption

 Veterans and Members of the Armed Forces are often free from certain taxes, particularly property tax in Tennessee.
-The specifics vary greatly depending on your state, but any prospective veterans exception is absolutely worth investigating.
+The specifics vary greatly depending on your state, but any prospective veteran exception is absolutely worth investigating.
 Depending on your circumstances, you may be eligible to exempt a portion of your property’s value or perhaps receive a total exemption from property taxes.
 Qualifying un-remarried surviving spouses may also be eligible for tax advantages.
 In any instance, you might possibly save thousands of dollars.

 2. Senior Property Tax Exemption